jsphuebner/esp8266-web-interface/README.md

 ## Connecting an esp8266 to your laptop/desktop for programming

-You can use an FTDI board to connect your esp8266 module to you laptop/desktop.
-Only four cables are required between the FTDI and the esp8266 - 3.3V, GND, RX, and TX.
+You can use an FTDI board to connect your esp8266 module to your laptop/desktop in order to program it.
+Only four cables are required between the FTDI and the esp8266 - 3.3V, GND, RX,and TX.

 TX on the esp8266 connects to RX on the FTDI and vice versa.